 - Considering refinancing to lower interest rates and therefore lowering interest expense

-- Using available cash to pay off more principal which will, in turn, make interest payments going forward smaller
+- Using available cash to pay off more principal, making interest payments smaller

 - Reducing opportunities for business fraud within the company, which can inflate the costs of sales

 4. Liabilities-assets ratio